Volunteer & Intern

 Paid Internship Opportunities

-Museum Education Spring Semester Internship – Paid
+Museum Education Summer Semester Internship – Paid

 Classification: Part-time, some weekends required